This summer Freebie-lious is creating a ton of pinky parties all about topics we love, you wanta to know about, and great ideas we HAVE to share.

 This week we are talking all about WRITING…

 Writing in K is unique.
 And it can be challenging… and it is so rewarding when everything clicks to the student and they discover they CAN be a great writer.

 How do you take a child on this journey?
 You work with them on writing every.single.day and teach reading and writing together, since they are so connected.

 1. Teach them to use phonics and sight words to write.

 You have to use both of these when writing.
-If some students or even a whole class can’t spell a sight word (because, eat, were, of , saw… these words come to mind for me!) take the opportunity to TEACH them at sight word right then OR soon.
+If some students or even a whole class can’t spell a sight word (because, eat, were, of, saw… these words come to mind for me!) take the opportunity to TEACH them a sight word right then OR soon.
 I stop class often to teach them a new connecting sight word they may need to know or are asking me about.
-THEN, I follow up with that word the following week at calendar and during Daily 5.
+Then, I follow up with that word the following week at the calendar and during Daily 5.
 I also throw that word into an activity they will be doing during centers as well.
 This is one reason I can’t plan ahead for my sight words.
-My students are the ones who dictate what I teach when.
+My students are the ones who dictate what I teach and when.

 2. Teach them to use resources to write.
 Resources like word walls, sight word lists, books with picture clues, and so on reinforce great writing and expand writing beyond just simple sentences like… “I see a cat.
 I like mommy.”

 Here is a FREEBIE example from Christmas you can use.
 I use simple word walls to allow my students to be successful with writing independently.
 I like to use a word wall with independent work.

 I know what you are thinking… using this writing sheet, they are still making simple sentences… hold on to that thought.